Pima Community College: Northwest campus

 In 2003, the Northwest Community Learning Center (established in 1998) became the Northwest campus, the newest PCC campus.
 The 50 acre campus is located on Shannon Road, between Ina and Magee roads in north Tucson.
 The campus is home to the hotel/restaurant management and therapeutic massage programs.

 West campus

 The oldest Pima Community College campus, West campus is located on 267 acre of land between Anklam Road and Speedway Blvd., west of Interstate 10.
 The campus was opened in 1970.
-Facilities located at West Campus include the Center for Archaeological Field Training, the Center for the Arts, and the offices of The Pima Post newspaper and Cababi literary magazine.
+Facilities located at West Campus include the Center for Archaeological Field Training, the Center for the Arts in addition to the offices of The Pima Post newspaper and Cababi literary magazine.
 The campus is home to the college's programs in health-related professions.
 West Campus is home to Sand Script, a student literary magazine.

 Learning centers

-The learning centers provide administrative functions and teach classes.
-These centers are:
+The learning centers provide administrative functions and teach classes and these centers are: